-March 1, 2017 - March 1, 2018 @ Eisenhower Presidential Library & Museum
+March 1, 2017 - March 1, 2018, All Day @ Eisenhower Presidential Library & Museum

 War erupted in Europe in 1914 and soon involved nations around the globe.
 The United States reluctantly joined the conflict in 1917 and began to build a large professional army from the ground up.
 One of the young officers who helped in this endeavor was a lieutenant by the name of Dwight Eisenhower.
 Eisenhower showed remarkable talent for organization and leadership during the years of American involvement in the war.
 Tasked with training thousands of inexperienced troops in the new and untested art of armored warfare, Eisenhower quickly built a strong and motivated group of soldiers while overcoming severe obstacles and setbacks.
 This exhibit tells the story of the Great War and its influence on Eisenhower’s budding leadership abilities.
 World War I, as it would become known later in the century, proved critical to the making of this American Icon.

-March 21, 4:00 PM - 5:00 PM
+April 24, 2017, 4:00 PM - 5:00 PM

 April 29, 2017, 6:00 PM - 8:00 PM @ Great Plains Theatre

 Lone Chimney Films in association with Sperra Studios will present their newest film Home on the Range on Saturday, April 29 at 6 pm at the Great Plains Theater, Abilene, KS.
 Admission is $7.